DemuteStudio/Ambiance-Creator/README.md

 Choose the "Absolute" mode and set the interval at a negative value.
 This value will be the length of the overlap between each item.
 Let's say we want a 1 second overlap and set the interval at -1 second.
 We don't need any variation of this value, we can set it at 0%.

-Pan an valume are up to you.
+Pitch and Volume are up to you.
 I will let these at the default value.
-However, since our bed is in stereo and is supposed to be the foundation of the ambiance, let's disable the random pan.
+However, since our bed is supposed to be the foundation of the ambiance, let's disable the random pan.

 You're container should looks like this:

 ![image](https://github.com/user-attachments/assets/e9ff62a5-c8c3-4372-bab7-15b2ff21739e)

 You can save the preset now if you whish.
 Keep in mind that with the same preset's name, the previous one will be overriden.
 Feel free to rename it if you want to have a raw and a tweaked version.